PictureElement/nextjs-strapi-portfolio-starter/next/README.md

 5. Authentication
 6. RSS: See tailwind blog, RSS on the banner https://pepelsbey.dev/articles/, RSS on the menu https://pepelsbey.dev/
 7. Use the sharp package
-8. Use qs to generate all queries (this was implemented for the fetchContact only)
+8. Use qs to generate all queries (this was implemented only for the fetchContact)
+9. Add breadcrumbs and breadcrumbs schema

 <head>